Oskar Reichel: Persecution by the Nazis

-Claims for Restitution
+Claims for restitution

+Museum of Fine Arts, Boston

 In March 2007, Claudia Seger-Thomschitz, an heir to Jewish art collector Reichel, requested that the Museum of Fine Arts, Boston restitute Two Nudes, a 1913 painting Oskar Kokoschka that Reichel had owned prior to the Nazi Anschluss.
 She claimed that Reichel had sold the painting under duress in Nazi-occupied Vienna in 1939.
 The MFA responded that Reichel sold the painting voluntarily and "filed suit against her in January in US District Court for the District of Massachusetts to establish legal title to the painting," creating consternation among Holocaust experts.Reichel's business and home were confiscated during World War II, and one of his sons was sent to a concentration camp, where he died.
 Reichel's wife was deported to a camp, but survived.

 "To suggest, at that period in Vienna, that there was no pressure is ridiculous," said professor Deborah E. Lipstadt, a Holocaust historian and former director of the Tam Institute for Jewish Studies at Emory University.
 "It's ludicrous."The case was dismissed by the US court of Appeals which ruled that the claim was "time-barred".